lucasmt/dual-governance/test/kontrol/report/DualGovernanceFormalVerificationReport.md

 This file consists of tests checking correctness properties of various functions of the `EmergencyProtectedTimelock` contract.
 These include that these functions produce the correct state changes and that they have the appropriate access protections.

 For simplicity, tests for functions that deal with proposal submission or execution use a proposal with a single call.
-When the proposal needs to be concretely executed, we use a simple proposal that sets a flag in an external contract.
+When the proposal needs to be concretely executed or loaded into memory, we use a simple example proposal that sets a flag in an external contract.

 ### `_checkStateRemainsUnchanged`